petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/adding-blog-entries.md

    !!! warning
       You can't add categories and manually include other elements to the friendly URL using slashes (`/`) at the same time.

-      For example, if you attempt to include both the `Appliances` and the `Supplies` categories along with custom elements like `/home/kitchen/blog-entry-title` in the Friendly URL field, you will get an error saying that `The URL title cannot contain slashes and categories.`
+      For example, if you attempt to include both the `Appliances` and the `Supplies` categories along with custom elements like `/home/kitchen/blog-entry-title` in the Friendly URL field, an error appears: `The URL title cannot contain slashes and categories.`

       In case of a conflict between URLs, the one using slashes has precedent over the one with categories.

 1. Continue configuring the blog entry, publish it, or save it as draft.

-Once the blog entry is published, you can display it using a [display page template](#configuring-how-the-entry-is-displayed) and the URL will include the selected categories.
+Once the blog entry is published, you can display it using a [display page template](#configuring-how-the-entry-is-displayed), and the URL includes the selected categories.

 ![Once you publish the blog entry, the categories are added to the URL.](./adding-blog-entries/images/03.png)